-- Read the 2018 Section 5310(FTA) Grant Application Instructions prior to completing this application. - Each project submitted for funding consideration must have its own application. - Selection criteria are detailed in the Application Instructions. - This form must be filled out using Microsoft Word and submitted as a Word or Adobe .pdf document.
-Paper applications will NOT be accepted. - Signature pages should be scanned and attached as separate pages to each application.
+- Read the 2024 Section 5310(FTA) Grant Application Instructions prior to completing this application. - Each project submitted for funding consideration must have its own application. - Selection criteria are detailed in the Application Instructions. - This form must be filled out using the Adobe PDF form.
+Paper applications will NOT be accepted. - Unless documents are signed with an official electronic signature service, signature pages should be scanned and attached as separate pages to each application.